 In the senior school girls will have the opportunity to enjoy a wide range of residential trips and activities during their five years in the department.
-Recent trips have included the school ski trip to Switzerland, a cultural excursion to Paris, a tour of the battlefields of France and Belgium, a gastronomic tour of the Opal Coast, France and a visit to the geysers and glaciers in Iceland.
+Recent trips have included an exciting visit to Iceland and a tour of the battlefields of France and Belgium.

 Teachers also organise a wide range of trips and excursions throughout the year to enrich what girls are taught in the classroom.
 For example, pupils have visited the John Innes Centre and the Institute of Food Research as part of their scientific studies, been to London to see a diverse range of theatre productions as part of their English and drama studies, enjoyed trips to Framlingham Castle and Norwich Cathedral to support history learning, viewed the graduate shows at Norwich University of the Arts and visited the Tate Gallery to inspire their art, photography and textiles work and explored our beautiful Norfolk coast as part of their geography studies.

-There are also activities to enjoy much closer to home; at our annual May fete each class runs a stall and competes to raise the most money, our winter Snow Ball is held for girls in Years 7 -13, our Summer Ball for Year 11 girls takes place on the last day of term in a sumptuous marquee in our gardens and ‘The Night of the Notables’ is a project for Year 9 girls who dress up and perform as notable historical or modern day figures.
+There are also activities to enjoy much closer to home; at our annual May fete each class runs a stall and competes to raise the most money, our winter Snow Ball is held for girls in Years 7 -11, our Summer Ball takes place on the last day of term in a sumptuous marquee in our gardens and ‘The Night of the Notables’ is a project for Year 9 girls who dress up and perform as notable historical or modern day figures.

 House Competitions and Charity Work